Knives and other dangerous objects

 For the importation of dangerous objects, a permit is required.
 (This does not apply to sabres and swords.)
 Permission may only be granted for the importation of items intended to be part of a collection of weapons or held for some similar purpose.

-The request for a permit/licence is assessed and determined by the Police in the city where the importation is to take place, meaning at the border where you enter Sweden.
+The request for a permit/licence is assessed and determined by the Police.
 Please also note that you may also be required to clear the items with Swedish Customs.

 Tear gas, pepper spray (oleoresin capsicum spray) and similar self-defence sprays are encompassed within the Swedish Weapons Act.
 Therefore permission is needed from the Police to be able to have such devices.
 Bringing them into Sweden requires an importation permit, which can be applied for at the Police.
 The granting of a permit/licence is very restrictively.